Earless monitor lizard: Behavior

-Earless monitor lizards are generally strictly nocturnal animals, although exceptionally daytime observations in the open have been reported.
+Earless monitor lizards are generally strictly nocturnal animals, although exceptional daytime observations in the open have been reported.
 The day is usually spent near water in burrows that can be up to 30 cm long or under logs, rocks or vegetation.
 They are generally quite inactive and not agile, but can make surprisingly fast spurts when startled, and will rapidly catch prey items placed in front of them.
 During one study where 19 individuals were located during the night, about half were in the water and the other half near water on land.
 In captivity they sometimes remain virtually immobile underwater for hours, periodically lifting the nose above the water's surface to breathe.
 When underwater, the semitransparent lower eyelids are generally closed, covering the eyes.
 It has been speculated that the prehensile tail is wrapped around stones, roots and other things underwater to avoid being swept along during floods.

 Bite

 Although generally docile and inactive when handled, males are usually more aggressive than females when caught.
-In one case, a scientist received a deep bite in his finger, but did not experience any effects that could indicate a presence of venom in the bite (unlike the related and venomous beaded lizards, gila monster and some monitor lizards).
+In one case, a scientist received a deep bite in his finger, but did not experience any effects that could indicate a presence of venom in the bite (unlike the related and venomous beaded lizards, Gila monster and some monitor lizards).
 This supported decades-old dissection studies where no venom glands or grooves in the teeth were found.
-Others kept in captivity were found to bite often, resulting in wounds that are relatively deep (compared to those from similar-sized lizards) and can bleed extensively, with blood clotting reputedly being slower than in normal wounds.
+Others kept in captivity were found to bite often, resulting in wounds that are relatively deep (compared to those from similar-sized lizards) and can bleed extensively, with blood clotting reportedly being slower than in normal wounds.
 Recent studies have found both venom glands, and toxic compounds in the bite of this species.
 The main components are kallikreins (to a lesser degree CRiSP) with the primary effect being the cleaving of fibrinogen, which is important for blood clotting.
 However, this effect is quite weak in the venom of the earless monitor lizard compared to that of many other venomous reptiles, including some of the true monitor lizards.

 Feeding

 They typically feed on earthworms, crustaceans and fish.
 In captivity, they will eat fish (both whole and pieces), earthworms, squid, shrimp, tadpoles, yolk from green sea turtle eggs, pieces of pig and chicken liver, baby mice and mussels, but refuse to take bird eggs and legs of frog.
 In captivity adults typically eat once or twice per week, but sometimes enter longer periods where they do not feed.
 Unusually for a lizard, they can swallow prey while submerged underwater.
+The only other monitor species reported to do this is Mertens' water monitor.
 They appear to be able to do this by draining water from their nostrils, similar to turtles.